-Any act, statement, or combination of acts and/or statements, on account of race, color, religion, national origin, age, sex, sexual orientation, gender identity, veteran status, pregnancy status or disability, that is so objectively and subjectively severe or pervasive that it: (1) Deprives an individual of access to the education or employment opportunities or benefits provided by the university.
-(2) Create a hostile or abusive work or educational environment.
-(3) Creates a hostile or abusive environment for a visitor so as to deprive the reasonable visitor from exercising legal rights or privileges granted by the university in furtherance of the university's mission.
+Any act, statement, or combination of acts and/or statements, on the basis of race, color, religion, national origin, age, sex, sexual orientation, gender identity, veteran status, pregnancy status or disability, that is so objectively and subjectively severe or pervasive that it: (1) Deprives an individual of access to the education or employment opportunities or benefits provided by the University.
+(2) Creates a hostile or abusive work or educational environment.
+(3) Creates a hostile or abusive environment for a visitor so as to deprive the reasonable visitor from exercising legal rights or privileges granted by the University in furtherance of the University's mission.

-Harassing conduct may take many forms, including verbal acts and name-calling; graphic and written statements, which may include use of cell phones or the Internet; or other conduct that may be physically threatening, harmful, or humiliating.
+Harassing conduct may take many forms, including, but not limited to, verbal acts and name-calling; graphic and written statements, which may include use of cell phones or the internet; or other conduct that may be physically threatening, harmful, or humiliating.
 Harassment does not necessarily have to include intent to harm, be directed at a specific target, or involve repeated incidents.1

-1.2.C Attempts and Complicity Attempts to or encouraging others to commit acts prohibited by this policy will be sanctioned to the same extent as if one had committed the prohibited act.
-Apathy or acquiescence in the presence of prohibited conduct may constitute a violation of this policy.
+1.2.C Attempts and Complicity Attempts to or complicity in prohibited acts, which is encouraging others to commit acts prohibited by this policy, may be sanctioned to the same extent as if a prohibited act had been committed.
+Apathy or acquiescence in the presence of prohibited conduct may also constitute a violation of this policy.